htlin222/yanki-mcp-server/README.md

 ## Changelog

+### 1.0.5 (2025-05-31)
+- Completely removed all console output and logging functionality
+- Simplified codebase by eliminating all non-essential output
+- Ensured 100% clean MCP protocol communication with no extraneous output
+- Removed all filesystem operations related to logging

 ### 1.0.4 (2025-05-31)
 - Fixed critical issue with logs directory path being created at filesystem root
 - Improved logging system with robust error handling and fallback mechanisms